libeanim/inkdrop-admonition/README.md

 # Inkdrop Admonition

-An [Inkdrop](https://www.inkdrop.info/) plugin that allows to add block-styled side content to your notes.
+Allows to add block-styled side content to your [Inkdrop](https://www.inkdrop.info/) notes.

 ## Motivation

 As I mainly write my notes in markdown using Inkdrop, admonitions help me to write a more structured content and collapsible blocks can make my notes easier to read.

-_The inspiration for this plugin came from the MkDocs [admonition extension](https://squidfunk.github.io/mkdocs-material/extensions/admonition/)._
+_The inspiration came from the MkDocs [admonition extension](https://squidfunk.github.io/mkdocs-material/extensions/admonition/)._

 ## Install